root221/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
+I also used the right and left camera so that the vehicle could learn to recover from the left side and right sides of the road back to center.
 These images show what a recovery looks like starting from ... :

 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

 To augment the data sat, I also flipped images and angles thinking that this would ...
 For example, here is an image that has then been flipped: